Marinescu's comprehensive book chapter on the music of Horatiu Radulescu will be published by Oxford University Press in mid 2017.

 In April, Harmonic Fields will be performed by Ensemble AdHOC at the Cluj Modern Festival in Romania.

-Shadows for piano and electronics will be performed by Keith Kirchoff at CSU Northridge on February 22.
+Shadows for piano and electronics was performed by Keith Kirchoff at CSU Northridge on February 22.

 On January 17, Keith Kirchoff gave a performance of Shadows at University of North Carolina Pembroke.